 The Butterfly Effect is a free and open source game that uses realistic physics simulations to combine lots of simple mechanical elements to achieve a simple goal in the most complex way possible.

 This is a fully playable game of alpha quality, well on its way to a shiny 1.0 release.
-For anyone who has played earlier versions of the game, you’ll notice a sparkling new user interface - but the same levels and objects.

 The Butterfly Effect has been over five years in the making.
 That means that even though the game has been designed by hobbyists, the game is rich in features: